ryan-mahoney/Framework/docs/appliance/index.rst

    sudo /etc/init.d/nginx restart

-You will be prompted for the super-user password, which is *FMF*
+You will be prompted for the super-user password, which is *opine*